degreepath/auditor/tests/snapshots/2015-16/major/political-science.md

   - “International Relations”
   - “Political Theory”
   - “Additional Courses”
-2. restricted to only courses at the 300 level,
+2. restricted to only courses taken at the 300 level,
 3. there must be at least two courses

 ## Research Methods